digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-2/specifications/tree-preservation-order.md

 ---

-Tree preservation zone dataset
+Tree preservation area dataset
 ------------------------------

-This dataset is about tree preservation zones.
+This dataset is about tree preservation areas.
 These are areas of trees that are under a TPO.
+You may also know them as tree preservation zones or groups.

-The dataset must contain at least one entry (row) for each tree preservation zone.
+The dataset must contain at least one entry (row) for each tree preservation area.

 It must containing the following fields (columns):

 ### reference

-A reference or ID for each tree preservation zone that is:
+A reference or ID for each tree preservation area that is:

 -   unique within your dataset
 -   permanent - it doesn't change when the dataset is updated

 If you don't use a reference already, you will need to create one.
 This can be a short set of letters or numbers.

-Example: `TPZ1`
+Example: `TPA1`

 ### name

-This will be the display name of the page hosting data about this tree preservation zone on our website.
+This will be the display name of the page hosting data about this tree preservation area on our website.
 This can be:

 -   name
 -   reference